 However, lower buffer sizes require more processing power.
 If the computer cannot handle the processing requirements, the DAW may stop recording and give errors or continue recording but introduce artifacts, pops, and clicks to the audio signal.

-A higher buffer size may be required in order for your computer to keep up with the processing demands of the DAW.
+A higher buffer size may be required for your computer to keep up with the processing demands of the DAW.
 Of course, the cost of increasing the buffer size is increasing the audio latency.

-To safely bring down the buffer size in a digital audio workstations, we must ease up on the processing requirements of the computer.
+To safely bring down the buffer size in a digital audio workstation, we must ease up on the processing requirements of the computer.
 This brings us to methods 2, 3, 4, and 6.
-Let’s continue to method 2 now.
+Let's continue to method 2 now.

 2. Engage Low Latency Monitoring In Digital Audio Workstation